sanjar91/Fantastic-Four/Code Analysis.md

 * CWE-732 (Incorrect Permission Assignment for Critical Resource): 2
   * The author uses and extra 0 before the permission.
 In the following file the author uses “0077” while better programming practice and CWE-732 argues to only use three digits so instead of using “0077” author could’ve used “077” in the following file:
    - lib/util_mosq.c: line 448

+**Summary of Key Findings from Codacy**

+* CWE-126 (Buffer Over-read):
+  * The automated code review from Codacy listed 205 potential security risks within “strlen()” function calls in Mosquitto’s .c and .cpp files, where Buffer Over-read is inevitable.
+According to cwe.org Buffer over-read occurs when “the pointer or its index is incremented to a position beyond the bounds of the buffer or when pointer arithmetic results in a position outside of the valid memory location to name a few.
+This may result in exposure of sensitive information or possibly a crash.”
+This issue yields significant importance, therefore we will review this issue further during our manual code evaluation process below.

+* CWE-20 (Improper Input Validation)
+  * The automated report form Codacy listed three potential security risks within “read()” function calls where the buffer boundaries are not specified within if conditions in the following .c files: lib/loop.c, lib/net_mosq.c, test/qoc.c.
+Not specifying the buffer bounds for reading could cause a potential buffer overflow risk and leave the software vulnerable to outside arbitrary code execution or program crashing.

+Furthermore, the use of pseudo random generators within the python file, test/broker/03-publish-qos1-queued-bytes.py, is listed as a potential cryptographic security weakness in the automated report.
+So far we haven’t found much support documentation to weigh in one way or another, but we will be further exploring this issue.

 #### Flawfinder